grflows/loom/README.md

 # Loom
-A tiny lua-like language transpiled to Lua using python.
+A tiny lua-like language transpiled to JavaScript using python.

 But why? because atm I can't handle all the complexity that comes with language design.